dillonfagan/flights/README.md

 This project should serve as a decent introduction to the principles of MVC.

 ## Data format
-The flight data is stored in a `.csv` (comma-separated) file like so:
+The flight data is stored in a `.csv` (comma-separated) file with the following columns:

 `Airline`, `Flight`, `Arrives`, `Departs`, `Fare`